fdeboo/to-infinity/README.md

     If the check finds that there are no longer seats available for this trip, it redirects the user to a custom error page.
     ![Custom Error Template](https://res.cloudinary.com/fdeboo/image/upload/v1612021451/toinfinity_readme/seatsunavailable_jun0dt.png)

 + A final check is made to see that the trip being 'purchased' is not in the past since the user may have saved their booking and returned to it many weeks later when the trip has already taken place.
-If this is the case the user is prevented from reaching the checkout page and redirected to a custom error page instead where they can navigate back to their profile.
+If this is the case, the user is prevented from reaching the checkout page and redirected to a custom error page instead where they can navigate back to their profile.

     ```
     if datetime_naive < datetime.today():